 Anderson University recently announced that Dr. James L. Edwards, President Emeritus, will address the graduating class of 2015 during commencement exercises on Saturday, May 9.
 The 3 p.m.
 EDT program will be conducted in the Ward Fieldhouse of the Kardatzke Wellness Center.
+Immediately following commencement activities on Saturday will be a student reception in the O.C.
+Lewis Gymnasium.
 Speaking during Anderson University’s baccalaureate service will be Rev. Dr. Diana L. Swoope, senior pastor at Arlington Church of God in Akron, Ohio.
 Baccalaureate will take place earlier that day in Reardon Auditorium at 10 a.m.
 All events are free and open to the public.

 Anderson University will award Edwards an Honorary Doctor of Humane Letters during commencement.